boomer41/debug-container/README.md

 1. Ensure you are root.
 If not, execute `get-root`.
 2. Execute `tcpdump-port`.
 By default, it listens to port `10000/tcp`.
    If that port is already in use, select another port by using `--port <PORT>`.
-3. In a second shell: Create a Port-Forward to the Pod: `kubectl port-forward pods/<POD> 10001:10000`.
+3. In a second shell: Create a Port-Forward to the Pod: `kubectl port-forward -n <NAMESPACE> pods/<POD> 10001:10000`.
    This opens port `10001/tcp` on your **local machine** and forwards it to the pod's port `10000/tcp`.
    Remember to adjust this command if you had to use a different port in step 2!
 4. In a third shell: Launch Wireshark.